Hazm4t/morse-code-translator/README.md

 The code is meant to be easy to edit for custom cyphers.

-(also could be fun for sending secret messages in discord)
+(also could be fun for sending secret messages in Discord)

 The only bug I've come across is a problem with copying and pasting, but the "Copy to clipboard" button should fix that.

-(note: if you do use my code, please give credit where credit is due)